Peter Murphy, onetime frontman of goth rock band Bauhaus, has found himself in a spot of bother while performing live in Sweden.

 Murphy, who is touring alongside David J as part of the Bauhaus 40th anniversary celebrations, is said to have become upset at sound issues and people talking loudly in the audience.

 The 61-year-old, allegedly growing more and more infuriated, reportedly proceeded to throw glass bottles into the crowd which is said to have injured at least one member of the crowd who was hit in the face.
-Furthermore, the Swedish newspaper Dagens Nyheter claim that a series of bottles hit and destroyed the mixer table which resulted
+Furthermore, the Swedish newspaper Dagens Nyheter claim that a series of bottles hit and destroyed the mixer table which resulted the end of the show.

 “At eight o’clock, Stigmata Martyr began to throw glasses and bottles against the mixer table. four to five pieces, of which some bottle is right into the bar.
 Dangerous.
 A few songs later he threw another glass and it hit the middle of the mixer table.
 All the lights in the table were red, so it was finished for the evening,” says Janne Hallman.